Prognostics: Physics-based prognostics

 Physics-based prognostics (sometimes called model-based prognostics) attempts to incorporate physical understanding (physical models) of the system into the estimation of remaining useful life (RUL).
 Modeling physics can be accomplished at different levels, for example, micro and macro levels.
-At the micro level (also called material level), physical models are embodied by series of dynamic equations that define relationships, at a given time or load cycle, between damage (or degradation) of a system/component and environmental and operational conditions under which the system/component are operated.
-The micro-level models are often referred as damage propagation model.
-For example, Yu and Harris’s fatigue life model for ball bearings, which relates the fatigue life of a bearing to the induced stress, Paris and Erdogan's crack growth model, and stochastic defect-propagation model are other examples of micro-level models.
+At the micro level (also called material level), physical models are embodied by series of dynamic equations that define relationships, at a given time or load cycle, between damage (or degradation) of a system/component and environmental and operational conditions under which the system/component is operated.
+The micro-level models are often referred as damage propagation models.
+For example, Yu and Harris's fatigue life model for ball bearings, which relates the fatigue life of a bearing to the induced stress, Paris and Erdogan's crack growth model, and stochastic defect-propagation model are other examples of micro-level models.
 Since measurements of critical damage properties (such as stress or strain of a mechanical component) are rarely available, sensed system parameters have to be used to infer the stress/strain values.
-Micro-level models need to account in the uncertainty management the assumptions and simplifications, which may pose significant limitations of that approach.
+Micro-level models need to account in the uncertainty management for the assumptions and simplifications, which may pose significant limitations of that approach.

 Macro-level models are the mathematical model at system level, which defines the relationship among system input variables, system state variables, and system measures variables/outputs where the model is often a somewhat simplified representation of the system, for example a lumped parameter model.
 The trade-off is increased coverage with possibly reducing accuracy of a particular degradation mode.
 Where this trade-off is permissible, faster prototyping may be the result.
 However, where systems are complex (e.g., a gas turbine engine), even a macro-level model may be a rather time-consuming and labor-intensive process.
 As a result, macro-level models may not be available in detail for all subsystems.
 The resulting simplifications need to be accounted for by the uncertainty management.

 Hybrid approaches

 Hybrid approaches attempt to leverage the strength from both data-driven approaches as well as model-based approaches.
 In reality, it is rare that the fielded approaches are completely either purely data-driven or purely model-based.
 More often than not, model-based approaches include some aspects of data-driven approaches and data-driven approaches glean available information from models.
 An example for the former would be where model parameters are tuned using field data.
 An example for the latter is when the set-point, bias, or normalization factor for a data-driven approach is given by models.
-Hybrid approaches can be categorized broadly into two categories, 1) Pre-estimate fusion and 2.)
-Post-estimate fusion.
+Hybrid approaches can be categorized broadly into two categories, 1) Pre-estimate fusion and 2) Post-estimate fusion.
+Physics-based and empirical models may be combined in a simple additive fashion as well, such as an additive combination of a basic physics-based model with an artificial neural network.
+This could deliver superior diagnostic or prognostic performance compared to just one or the other.
+See, for example, such an additive hybrid model employed in jet engine performance analysis.